 Its pupils dilated, it’s jaw opened, fangs exposed, a glistening green drop at the end of each.

 “You want the Dream so badly.
-You’re almost at the tipping point of addiction.
+You’re almost at the tipping point.
 This dose might take you over the edge.”

 Fluf felt the venom splash on her face as the viper’s head left its body.
 The body paused for a moment, as if unsure what to do on its own.
 Then it slumped to the floor, green blood spurting from the twin hearts that weren’t quite done.